ccurto/n5-graphs-package/README.md

 	It may not be easy to figure out which of the 9608 graphs in our classification matches a given n=5 graph.
 The following graph calculator returns the correct graph number for a user-input graph.

 	https://joshyp.shinyapps.io/n5_calculator/

 	The calculator was last updated on September 19, 2020.

+This README file was last updated on September 19, 2020, to add a link to the graph calculator.